Michael Durant (cricketer)

 Michael Durant (born 12 February 1983) is a South African-born Namibian cricketer.
 He was a right-handed batsman and a right-arm offbreak bowler.
 He was a part of the Namibian cricket team at the 2002 Under-19 Cricket World Cup.

-He later represented Namibia during a tour of Zimbabwe in 2004, appearing as a tailending batsman.
+He later represented Namibia during a tour of Zimbabwe in 2004, appearing as a tailend batsman.
 Durandt made his first-class debut against North West in October 2007.